 President Obama called upon Congress to pass over-reaching gun restrictions through legislation beyond the 23 executive orders and presidential memorandums he signed last week.

-While Vice President Joe Biden along with White House officials descend on Richmond, Virginia to lobby for support for Obama’s gun grab, Feinstein will push legislation before Congress.
+While Vice President Joe Biden along with White House officials descends on Richmond, Virginia to lobby for support for Obama’s gun grab, Feinstein will push legislation before Congress.